 Gallery Landing –with storage space

-Paved with traditional 19th Century slabs, Bwthyn Clyd holiday cottage, St Davids has a courtyard style area with table, chairs and a bbq.
+Paved with traditional 19th Century slabs, Bwthyn Clyd holiday cottage, St Davids has a courtyard style area with table and chairs.

 Bed linen and hairdryer provided